catapam/coffe-hub/README.md

 * Cart page as well as all the backend pages are blocked from indexing by crawlers, that is intentional as those pages would bring no benefit to any SEO strategies or Search Engine results, and could be potential targets of DDoS/crawling attacks.
 * Checkout page apresents a small acessibility issue when running lighthouse test, that is caused by a third party setup on Stripe side and will not be focused on fixing at this moment.
 * For product and order view pages, a sigle page was selected for testing.
 As all of them follow the same structure, use the same templates and deliver the contents from same locations the sampling represents an aproximation of what should be expected in all other similar pages.
+* Lighthouse creates a report in HTML for each result, the contents of that file calls the results from an external resource, each result is saved on this repository, and linked above for easy access.
+In order to view the results these steps need to be followed: Press control + click the hyperlink on each of th results above, that will open the raw file into another tab, from that tab, click on download the file at the top of the file and then you can open it with any browser of your choice.

 ## CSS
 | **File** | **<a href="https://jigsaw.w3.org/css-validator/" target="_blank">WC3 CSS validator</a>** |